-The incidence of ovarian cancer in India is between 0.9 – 8.4/100,000.
-The risk starts increasing from age 35 and reaches a peak between the ages of 55 – 64.
+The incidence of ovarian cancer in India is between 0.9 – 8.4/per 100,000.
+The risk starts increasing from age 35 and peaks between the ages of 55 – 64.
 The exact cause of ovarian cancer is unknown.
-The risk is increased after the age of 50, it can run in families with a history of ovarian, breast and colorectal cancers, personal history of breast cancer, endometriosis, being overweight, fertility pills continuously for more than one year also increase the risk.
-Factors that reduce the risk are a full term pregnancy before the age of 26, birth control pills used for 3 – 6 months or more and tubal ligation or sterilization.
+The risk is increased after the age of 50, it can run in families with a history of ovarian, breast, and colorectal cancers, personal history of breast cancer, endometriosis, being overweight, and fertility pills continuously for more than one year also increase the risk.
+Factors that reduce the risk are a full-term pregnancy before the age of 26, birth control pills used for 3 – 6 months or more, and tubal ligation or sterilization.
 There are no specific screening methods for this disease and therefore unfortunately it is detected only in the later stages.
-However some of the non specific warning signs are bloating of the abdomen, feeling full quickly after eating, frequent urination, abdominal pain, loss of weight and nausea.
-So if you have any of these symptoms it is better to consult your gynaecologist.
+However, some of the non-specific warning signs are bloating of the abdomen, feeling full quickly after eating, frequent urination, abdominal pain, loss of weight, and nausea.
+So if you have any of these symptoms it is better to consult your gynecologist.